 - a.
-Notable Income - - \$116,250 in quarterly funds from the County.
-Please note that this amount reflects the updated FY 2025 total of \$465,000 in annual funding, from \$450,000 in FY 2024. - ii. \$1,250 quarterly payment by Martin County REALTORS of the Treasure Coast for participation in the BDB at the Corporate Council Investor level. - b.
-Notable Expenses - i.
-A \$1,000 program sponsorship in the Workforce sub-category under Economic Development Programs/Services.
-The sponsorship was for the February 10th Passport to Careers career pathways event, in partnership with the Stuart/Martin Chamber and Martin County School District. - ii. \$1,122 in the Professional Development-Training category.
+Notable Income - i. \$116,250 in quarterly funds from the County.
+Please note that this amount reflects the updated FY 2025 total of \$465,000 in annual funding, from \$450,000 in FY 2024. - ii. \$1,250 from an investor renewal by Martin County REALTORS of the Treasure Coast. - b.
+Notable Expenses - - A \$1,000 program sponsorship in the Workforce sub-category under Economic Development Programs/Services.
+The sponsorship was for the February 10th Passport to Careers career pathways event, in partnership with the Stuart/Martin Chamber and Martin County School District. - \$1,122 in the Professional Development-Training category.
 This expenditure represents registration fees for staff to attend the Florida Economic Development Council's Annual Conference in May. - iii.
 The \$7,668 total in the Technology Communications category consists of \$4,856 in expenditures for hardware equipment and setup in relation to the BDB's new IT Managed Service Provider (C3-Complete).